 This year saw a ton of activity from regulators in several jurisdictions developing their corporate leniency programs, major developments in the data privacy sphere, and a few enforcement actions in which botched implementation of compliance software led to dire consequences, among other developments.
 It goes without saying that the trends described below are not an exhaustive list, but rather a selection of the most interesting developments for the year.

 We recap the most compelling compliance and anti-corruption trends of the year and identify the lessons that can be learned.

 1: Data Privacy Takes Center Stage

 Data privacy has been a hot topic for several years now, but the introduction of the General Data Protection Regulation (GDPR) in May 2018 ensured data privacy will be top of mind for compliance professionals.
-There has been tons of nervousness about how the regulation would actually be enforced and 2019 gave us some clues as enforcement actions got underway.
+There have been tons of nervousness about how the regulation would actually be enforced and 2019 gave us some clues as enforcement actions got underway.
 Most notably, the French regulator CNIL fined Google 50 million euros in January as it determined that the search giant violated key principles of GDPR by not allowing users sufficient granularity in the way its user privacy settings are designed in the course of creating a Google account when setting up an Android phone.